-Sky Saxon (vocals) and guitarist Jan Savage formed the Seeds with keyboardist Daryl Hooper and drummer Rick Andridge in Los Angles in 1965.
+Sky Saxon (vocals) and guitarist Jan Savage formed The Seeds with keyboardist Daryl Hooper and drummer Rick Andridge in Los Angles in 1965.
 By the end of 1966, they had secured a contract with GNP Crescendo, releasing "Pushin' Too Hard" as their first single.
 Its raw, simple riff and Saxon's howling, half-spoken intonation established a pattern that remained almost unchanged throughout the group's career.
-The song climbed into the Top 40 early in 1967, and the group immediately released two sound-alike singles, "Mr. Farmer" and "Can't Seem To Make You Mine," in an attempt to replicate their success.
-The latter came the closest to being a hit, just missing the Top 40.
+The song climbed to #36 in 1967, and the group immediately released two sound-alike singles, "Mr. Farmer" (#90) and "Can't Seem To Make You Mine" (#41).

-While their singles were garage-punk, the Seeds attempted to branch out into improvisational blues-rock and psychedelia on their first two albums, "The Seeds" (1966) and "Web of Sound" (1966).
+While their singles were Garage-Punk, The Seeds attempted to branch out into improvisational Blues-Rock and psychedelia on their first two albums, "The Seeds" (1966) and "Web of Sound" (1966).
 With their third album, "Future" (1967) the band attempted a psychedelic concept album in the vein of Sgt.
 Pepper.
-While the record reached the Top 100 and spawned the minor hit "A Thousand Shadows", it didn't sell.
-Two other albums -- "Raw and Alive: Merlin's Music Box" (1968) and "A Full Spoon Of Seedy Blues" (1969), which was credited to the 'Sky Saxon Blues Band', were released at the end of the decade, but both were ignored.
+While the record reached the Top 100 it spawned just one minor hit, "A Thousand Shadows", which only managed to get to #100 for one week.
+Two other albums, "Raw and Alive: Merlin's Music Box" (1968) and "A Full Spoon Of Seedy Blues" (1969), which was credited to the 'Sky Saxon Blues Band', were released at the end of the decade, but both were mostly ignored.
 The Seeds broke up shortly afterwards.

 During the early '70s, Saxon re-emerged as 'Sky Sunlight', fronting several combinations known variously as 'Stars New Seeds' or the 'Universal Stars Band', before retreating from society and moving to Hawaii.